Brown & Sharpe: Post-World War II era

 Despite these policies, Brown & Sharpe management made other demands of its workers and union leaders.
 In 1981, President Don Roach insisted that the company be able to shift machinists between jobs as needed, but many workers worried that they would lose traditional seniority privileges.
 In response, 1,600 union workers, members of the International Association of Machinists District Lodge 64, walked out on their jobs in what would become the longest-lasting strike in the nation's history.
 It was also characterized as one of the most antagonistic in recent memory.
 The strike's hostility transcended the debate over the company's labor policy.
 It prompted questions among management about the future of the Rhode Island work force.

 On March 22, 1982, some 800 picketers clashed with members of the state and local police forces, who used tear gas to control the strikers.
-Governor J. Joseph Garrahy publicly apologized for the actions of the police, which appeared unduly severe to many Rhode Island citizens.
+Governor J. Joseph Garrahy publicly apologized for the actions of the police, which appeared unduly severe to many Rhode Island residents.
 Although the strike legally continued after the tear-gas incident, the picket line largely disbanded.
 Many workers decided to move to other companies or work.
 In 1998, nearly seventeen years after the strike began, the Rhode Island Supreme Court ruled on an appeal in the legal battle, saying that Brown & Sharpe had not illegally forced the strike.
 By this point, both Brown & Sharpe and its erstwhile work force were retreating from manufacturing in Rhode Island.

 During the long legal proceedings, Brown & Sharpe continued to change as a manufacturer and as an employer.
 During the 1980s and 1990s, the company concentrated on developing coordinate-measuring machines (CMMs), devices for dimensional measuring, as a more modern and larger progression to their established micrometers.
 The company began to lose money as it shifted production away from machine tools and toward advanced metrology equipment, losing $14.6 million in 1990.
 By 1993, employment in North Kingstown had fallen to 700, compared with 2,000 in 1982 and more than 3,500 in 1976.
 In 1994 Brown & Sharpe acquired DEA of Italy, an established manufacturer of CMMs.

 In 2001, substantially all of the assets of the Brown & Sharpe Manufacturing Company, including the intellectual property, designs, trademarks, facilities and inventory, were acquired by Hexagon AB, although it did not acquire the Brown & Sharpe Manufacturing Company.
 The Brown & Sharpe brand of measurement products is manufactured by the Hexagon Metrology division of Hexagon AB, which retained many of the key individuals from the former Brown & Sharpe company.
 Since the acquisition, Brown & Sharpe-brand hand tools have been manufactured by Hexagon Metrology's TESA division in Switzerland.